 Barbarians don't travel.
 They simply go to destinations or conduct raids

-Why do we travel (and where, and how)
+Why do we travel (and where, and how)?

 Cynics might point to the occasional Darwinian process of survival of the fittest (or the reverse: the demise of the not-so-fit).
-There is the story of two Indian travel bloggers on El Capitan in Yosemite National Park in California who moved about with their selfie stick cameras to capture the best light and position.
-Eventually, they fell 3000 feet to their deaths.
+There is the story of two Indian travel bloggers on El Capitan in Yosemite National Park in California who moved about with their selfie stick cameras to capture the best light and angle.
+Eventually, they fell 3,000 feet to their deaths.
 The bloggers might have harboured the misguided and fatal belief (quite literally in this case), that their status and maybe even their degree of happiness are enhanced by acquiring the respect and admiration of others.

 Whether you shake your head in disbelief at such stories is a moot point.
 Travellers have always collected mementos of their journeys, whether souvenirs, photos, or live-action films.
 That has not changed in the digital age, it is just that everyone is doing it now and at colossal volumes.
 And yes, some travellers give in to their narcistic streak, and the joy of travel all too often becomes a banal exercise in self-promotion.
 But so what?
-Just don’t follow them if it offends you.
+No need to follow them if it offends you.
 But what did change dramatically is the sheer number of people chasing practically identical experiences.